 A tethered spinal cord occurs when the spinal cord is pulled down and is stuck or attached to the base of the spine’s surrounding tissue.
 This prevents the spinal cord from moving freely in the spinal canal as it normally would.
 If the spinal cord is tethered, it will stretch like a rubber band in response to the restriction.
-The pressure from this may cause pain and permanent damage to the spinal tissue and nerves if left untreated.
+This pressure may cause pain and permanent damage to the spinal tissue and nerves if left untreated.

 What are Tethered Spinal Cord Symptoms?

 Initial tethered spinal cord symptoms in children may be visible on the lower back.
 The symptoms may include:

 - A deep dimple – usually seen with other signs and symptoms

 Other common tethered spinal cord symptoms in children vary, and may include: